 Children also suffer significantly from divorce.
 They often have behavior issues, trouble in school, and poor social skills.
 More contentious divorces not only affect a child’s grades but can cause the kids to act aggressively with other kids, especially among boys.
 Teenagers often get into drugs or drop out of school.

 There is a higher rate of depression for girls of a divorce which makes it difficult for them to concentrate.
 This issue can be seen not only at school but also in other situations.
 Both sexes suffer more often with low self-esteem, poor judgment, anxiety, and insecurity.

 These effects of divorce I listed are not groundbreaking news.
 Most people are well aware of the problems that can occur during and after a divorce.
 So why do people divorce anyway?

 (I know that there are extreme cases where divorce is definitely warranted.
 This post is NOT about those cases.)

 First of all, our society has become increasingly self-centered and self-indulgent over time.
 Many people enter marriage with a “What can you do for me?” kind of attitude.
 They are looking for someone who will make them feel good in every way possible.
 And if their spouse doesn’t make the grade, they assume it was not the right person for them, and they leave or look for someone else to make them feel that way.

 Sometimes marriages fail because of unrealistic expectations.
 People believe that marriage will cure everything that is wrong with their lives, and when they realize that marriage inherently has problems of its own, they become disillusioned with their partner, blaming them for the issues.

-I think many people going into marriage see it as something that cannot last forever.
+I think many people going into marriage assume it is something that will not last forever.
 I’ve read articles where the author gives ideas for how to prepare for divorce before it even happens.
-Since people don’t believe that marriage is “unto death do us part,” they are ready to throw in the towel as soon as the rocky times come.
+Since people don’t believe that marriage is “’til death do us part,” they prepare to throw in the towel as soon as the rocky times come.

 A Change in Mindset